ProprioCS/Provia.Documents/Power Table.md

 ## Overview

-The smart table element is an advanced component designed to revolutionize data management within the Orion suite for contract furniture dealers.
+The smart table element is an advanced component designed to revolutionize data management within the Provia suite for contract furniture dealers.
 Developed as a separate interface on top of NetSuite, it utilizes generic items and JSON to ensure optimal performance, with finalized data written back to NetSuite.

 Key features include a right-hand flyout panel for editing row fields, intuitive data sorting, filtering, and column management, flexible row selection and manipulation, advanced cell editing, grouping and subtotaling, customizable views, and seamless NetSuite integration.

-The smart table element serves as a foundation for other Orion modules, enabling consistent data management experiences.
+The smart table element serves as a foundation for other Provia modules, enabling consistent data management experiences.
 It integrates with the BOM import tool, allowing users to import items from existing design software, streamlining data population and ensuring accuracy.

 Benefits include enhanced data management capabilities, streamlined workflows, faster decision-making, and improved bottom line.
-The smart table element's robust structure facilitates integration and interoperability among Orion modules, providing a cohesive user experience.
+The smart table element's robust structure facilitates integration and interoperability among Provia modules, providing a cohesive user experience.

 ## Solution Type